We believe in children. We believe children should laugh and learn. We believe children should play and progress.

 Maths at Bowerham

-In KS2, we continue to use some concrete resources before moving on to pictorial and abstract representations when learning a new concept.
-Once new learning has taken place, the children show their fluency in that skill before moving on to applying their knowledge in a variety of ways, deepening their understanding in that mathematical area.
+In KS2, we continue to use concrete resources where appropriate to introduce new concepts, alongside pictorial and abstract representations, to ensure learning is accessible and secure.
+Once new learning has taken place, children develop fluency in that skill before applying and extending their understanding through varied problem-solving and reasoning tasks, helping to deepen their knowledge and make meaningful mathematical connections.

 Parents have the right to withdraw their children from religious education and/or collective worship.